 We have no other mention of this conspiracy in holy writ.
-But it is plain, both from this verse and what follows to the end of this chapter, that the men of Anathoth (which was Jeremiah’s own town), were offended at his prophesying these things against the land of Judah.
-And had threatened to kill him if he would not leave off that approach, and had conspired to that purpose.
-Some think to mix poison with his meat, others by starving of him, others think by beating of him, into which variety of sense they interpret that phrase in this verse.
+But it is plain, both from this verse and what follows to the end of this chapter, that the men of Anathoth (which was Jeremiah’s own town), were offended at his prophesying these things against the land of Judah; and had threatened to kill him if he would not leave off that approach and had conspired to that purpose.
+Some think to mix poison with his meat, others by starving him, others think by beating him; that phrase has been interpreted in various ways.

 Jeremiah 11:20 “But, O LORD of hosts, that judgest righteously, that triest the reins and the heart, let me see thy vengeance on them: for unto thee have I revealed my cause.”

-God would no longer hear the prayers of this evil people but He would hear the prayer of Jeremiah.
-He knew his only hope was for God to take up his defense.
-Jeremiah knew that God was just and would judge this fairly.
-God would take vengeance on them for Jeremiah.
+God would no longer hear the prayers of these evil people, but He would hear the prayer of Jeremiah.
+Jeremiah knew his only hope was for God to take up his defense.
+Jeremiah knew that God was just and would judge righteously.
+God would take vengeance on them for him.
 He would get to see the vengeance, because he was allowed to remain in Jerusalem when Babylon attacked.
 God knows that Jeremiah is right in his heart.
 He is just being obedient to God.

 Jeremiah 11:21 “Therefore thus saith the LORD of the men of Anathoth, that seek thy life, saying, Prophesy not in the name of the LORD, that thou die not by our hand:”

 That is, “unto”, or “concerning the men of Anathoth”.
-The townsmen of Jeremiah, and who were the persons that combined together to destroy him.
-Of Anathoth (see Jer.
-1:1).
+The townsmen of Jeremiah, who had conspired together to destroy him.

 “That seek thy life”: Or “soul”; that is, to take it away.